virtual-labs/exp-voltmeter-by-potentiometer-iitk/experiment/experiment-name.md

-## Calibration of ammeter and voltmeter by potentiometer.
+## Calibration of ammeter and voltmeter by potentiometer